ryuheechul/taste-crossplane/docs/why-not-terraform.md

 Although there are options like Atlantis (CI/CD for Terraform - which is much better than a case that only selected few manaully run on local machines), we still tend to `/terraform apply` manually in a PR after reviewing the result of `terraform plan` as a comment in the PR.

+#### PR queue chaos

+Imagine five different PRs waiting to be merged (it was quite common for me in a previous workplace).

+`#1` is planned and the Terraform state is locked now all other PRs are not appliable until this gets merged and unlocked the state.
+After `#1` is merged, now `#2` (or any other really) is out-dated, so now the plan might include deletion of what's added from `#1` if `#2` doesn't pull the changes from upstream.
+PR filers usually don't know what to in that situation so it requires minor time sensitive coordinations every time.

+And not just that, this dependency handling situations can get much more complicated than above easily.
+Without having "experts" handling these in time, PRs will have to wait longer than necessary and make a bad impression of "applying infrastructure changes are slow and painful", which creates more fear and less involvements from engineers.
+Is that what we want?
+We probably want the opposite which is self-servable IaC.

 ### How about Kubernetes Operator pattern approach?

 One of the important aspects of how Kubernetes working to me is about its continous reconciliation.